eco-association/op-eco/README.md

 This method is used to upgrade the implementation of the L2 part of the bridge.
 It also emits UpgradeSelf(_newBridgeImpl).\

 ### L2ECO
 This contract implements ECO on L2.
 It allows for rebasing functionality, with a linear inflation multiplier that changes according to governance executed on L1 and propagated to L2 via the bridge.
+It inherits from ERC20Upgradeable.

 #### Events
 ##### BaseValueTransfer